 5. Overlapping parts of the utterances of different speakers are placed into angle brackets.
 The closing angle bracket is followed by any desired string that indexes the overlapping of the utterances, followed by another closing angle bracket.
-Indexing should by done with numbers to simplify the readability .
+Indexing should be done with numbers to simplify the readability .
 These numbers do not need to be in ascending order (it is necessary, however, that they are unambiguous).
 For an improved readability overlapping utterances can be indented with the help of tabs or spaces.

 TOM: [winkt] Hallo, <Tim!>1> {Salut, Tim!}